 Because we are a science-based organization, review of all stories by science and medicine advisors is a critical step in all editorial production.
 Internal staff manages a database of review and assign each for review by at least one advisor.
 If not approved, there is a feedback loop, which will ultimately require additional review.

 These stories are written as a public service in support of the American Heart Association’s mission: Building healthier lives, free of cardiovascular diseases and stroke.
 This information is designed to help people improve their health, learn prevention information, understand heart disease and stroke risks, and learn about specific medical conditions.
 This information should support readers’ health and help them deal with their conditions, but it does not replace the advice of a qualified health professional who is familiar with an individual's medical needs.
 Read the American Heart Association Ethics Policy.

-The American Heart Association does not charge anything or require subscriptions for public access to these stories on their website, and the organization does not accept any form of advertisements on its website.
+The American Heart Association does not charge anything or require subscriptions for public access to these stories on their website.
 The content of the Conditions section of our website is available for licensing and syndication for your website.
 The American Heart Association maintains relationships with sponsors of its digital assets to support its mission.